 But I suppose that’s the way it works sometimes.
 This is the conventional view of progress.
 Civilizations come and go.
 Lifestyles flourish and then they die out.
 I don’t think it’s necessarily a bad thing.
 For every civilization that dies, a new and interesting one comes along to take its place.

 As travelers, we do our best to seek out these different ways of life before they disappear completely.
-My visit to the tatas at the Togo UNESCO World Heritage Site, helped me realize just how transient our way of life really is in the grand scheme of things.
+My visit to the tatas, helped me realize just how transient our way of life really is in the grand scheme of things.
 We are all just passing through, seeking out the next big thing.

-Have you thought about traveling to Togo?
+Have you thought about traveling to Togo and visiting the Tamberma?
 Get a copy of the Lonely Planet West Africa guide book and read up on this small, yet interesting, country!

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.